G3mha/Tobii_Tutorials/README.md

 On `Select application` click on `Tobii Eye Tracking Software Core` and click on `Download`.

-Double click on the .exe file and complete the installation process as usual, but don't run the installed app yet.
+Open the .exe file and complete the installation process as usual, but don't run the installed app yet.

 Shut down your virtual machine, quit Parallels Desktop® and, if you already connected Tobii Eye Tracker 4C®, disconnect it.

-Connect your USB device to your Mac.
+Reconnect Tobii Eye Tracker 4C® to the Mac.

-Make sure the device is detected on the Mac side:
+Make sure the Eye Tracker is detected on MacOS:

-    In case of an external storage device it should appear in Finder

-    In case of other devices (eg. mobile phone):
-        Open System Information (Applications > Utilities > System Information), click System Report
+    Open System Information (Applications > Utilities > System Information), click System Report Locate the device `EyeTracker` or similar

-        Locate your device under the USB section.

-## Generating video with gaze overlay

-Run

-    $ python main_post_process.py TRIAL_DIR

-Where `TRIAL_DIR` is the directory containing the trial recorded data.
+Reopen Parallels Desktop® and on the upper bar go to `Parallels symbol` > `Preferences` > `Devices`